An "Opinion Reproduction Number" for Infodemics in a Bounded-Confidence Content-Spreading Process on Networks: A few words about David Campbell (by Mason A. Porter)

-A recurring theme in my stories is David looking out for a junior scientist, fair treatment while retaining rigor, and doing things the right way in scientific editing and review.
-We all have reviewing horror stories and publishing can cause many frustrations.
-But some scientists consistently do things the right way, and David is one of them.
+A recurring theme in my stories is David looking out for a junior scientist, {treating people fairly while simultaneously ensuring rigorous standards,} and doing things the right way in scientific editing and reviewing.
+We all have reviewing horror stories{,} and publishing can cause many frustrations. {However,} some scientists consistently do things the right way, and David is one of them.

-The best complement that somebody like me who comes from Jewish heritage can pay to another person is to call them a ``mensch" (which, essentially, is calling somebody a decent human being, as they are a person of integrity and honor).
+The best complement that somebody like me who comes from Jewish heritage can pay to another person is to call them a ``mensch" (which, essentially, is {saying that somebody is} a decent human being, as they are a person of integrity and honor).
 David Campbell is a mensch.

 Happy birthday, David!